-- Do not forget to set the time on the remote control first. - The day of the week, time and ON/OFF can be set with WEEKLY TIMER.
-For ON-TIMER, settings other than the above are based on the remote controller settings just before the operation. - The "WEEKLY button" activates or deactivates the reservation. - To set WEEKLY TIMER, press " button" and make a reservation according to the procedures. - Only the time and set temperature set with the weekly timer are sent with the " button".
-Set the weekly timer only after setting the operation mode, the fan strength, and the fan direction ahead of time. - Up to 4 settings per day and up to 28 settings per week can be reserved with WEEKLY TIMER.
-If a reservation deactivated with "WEEKLY button" is activated once again, the last reservation made will be used. - Cooling: The unit operates at 18°C even if it is set at 10 to 17°C. - Heating: The unit operates at 30°C even if it is set at 31 to 32°C. - Shutting the breaker off, power outages, and other similar events will render operation of the indoor unit's internal clock inaccurate.
-Reset the clock. (page 8.) - The "BACK button" can be used only for the mode, time and temperature settings.
+- Do not forget to set the time on the remote control first. - The day of the week, ON/OFF time can be set with WEEKLY TIMER.
+For ON-TIMER, settings other than the above are based on the remote controller settings just before the operation. - Both WEEKLY TIMER and ON/OFF timer cannot be used at the same time.
+The ON/OFF timer has priority if it is set while WEEKLY TIMER is still active.
+WEEKLY TIMER is activated after the reserved ON/OFF timer is completed. - The "WEEKLY button" activates or deactivates the reservation. - To set WEEKLY TIMER, press " button" and make a reservation according to the procedures. - Up to 4 settings per day and up to 28 settings per week can be reserved with WEEKLY TIMER.
+If a reservation deactivated with "WEEKLY button" is activated once again, the last reservation mode will be used. - Shutting the breaker off, power failure, and other similar events will render operation of the indoor unit's internal clock inaccurate.
+Reset the clock. - The "BACK button" can be used only for the mode, time and temperature settings.
 It cannot be used to go back to the reservation number.